MissMeriel/inference_engine/README.md

 ## In this Repo

-This repo contains the inference engine, datasets and priors and configuration files to produce invariants for two different case studies as elucidated in [a relative link](paper.pdf).
+This repo contains the inference engine, datasets and priors and configuration files to produce invariants for two different case studies as elucidated in [this paper under submission](paper.pdf).

 ## Steps to run